paulrekaris/TGA-COVID19-Vaccine-Safety-Monitoring-Audit/README.md

 Without documented verification:

-- Compliance with provisional‑approval conditions for approximately 68 million doses cannot be confirmed.
+- Compliance with provisional‑approval conditions for 68.4 million doses cannot be confirmed.
 - The integrity of the provisional‑approval framework – which relies on enhanced, documented post‑market monitoring – is called into question.